GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 - Send notifications when something happens (new post published, new comment added, etc)
 - Interact with cloud services
 - Convert the data from a 3rd-party API into the required format
-- Translate content in the site
+- Translate content in the site using the Google Translate API
 - Insert or remove (Gutenberg) blocks in bulk
 - Validate that a new post contains a mandatory block
 - And much more...